geracely/CS5001-Final-Project---Group-Chat-Bot/README.md

 ## Installation Instructions
 If we wanted to run this project locally, what would we need to do?
 If we need to get API key's include that information, and also command line startup commands to execute the project.
 If you have a lot of dependencies, you can also include a requirements.txt file, but make sure to include that we need to run `pip install -r requirements.txt` or something similar.

-**1. Download**
+**1. Clone files**
+Git clone this repository: https://github.com/geracely/CS5001-Final-Project---Group-Chat-Bot \
+The major files are:
-* `folder` keys : contains Google sheet authentication json file.
+    * keys : contains Google sheet authentication json file.
 You can replace with your own authentication if you want to use your own Google sheet.
     * main.py
     * message_cleaner.py

 **2. Install packages** \
+Run `pip install -r requirements.txt`, or install respectively as below: \
 Install the library for interaction with telegram bot
 ```python
 pip install pyTelegramBotAPI